pierbr03/pierbr03.github.io/README.md

 HTML and CSS Projsects

-This is a display of sample websites that I made using HTML and CSS
+This is a display of sample website that I made using HTML and CSS

 Projects:

-Movie Theater Site
-Pierce Performace Site
 Portfolio Site